Meet some of the Iowa Group Travel Association’s newest members offering unique things to do in Iowa

-IGTA is constantly expanding its membership to promote the best DMOs, attractions and hotels in the state.
+IGTA is constantly expanding its membership to promote the best destination management associations, attractions and hotels in the state.
 Some of this year’s newest members include relaxing Driftless Region escapes, quirky museums and welcoming hotels that can accommodate groups of various sizes.

 Allamakee County Economic Development & Tourism

-Welcoming hospitality and spectacular views of the Mississippi River await guests at this exceptional hotel.
-Guests will enjoy free Wi-Fi and breakfast in addition to an indoor pool, a fitness room, guest laundry and a 24hour market kiosk with items for purchase.
+Welcoming hospitality and spectacular views of the Mississippi River await guests at this exceptional hotel in Iowa.
+Guests will enjoy free Wi-Fi and breakfast in addition to an indoor pool, a fitness room, guest laundry and a 24-hour market kiosk with items for purchase.
 The property welcomes groups and offers two meeting rooms: a 550-square-foot conference room and the 3,500-square-foot Riverfront Event Center, which can accommodate 50 to 350 guests.
 Local attractions include River Ridge Brewing, the South Bluff Nature Center (which features a butterfly garden and fishing locations) and the Young Museum (a restored residence that features turn-of-the-20th-century antiques).

 Traer Shaker Gallery